 Vicky Santana, Trustee Area 2

-Ms. Santana was elected to the Board of Trustees November 8, 2011.
+Ms. Santana was elected to the Board of Trustees November 8, 2011 and re-elected in 2015.
 She represents Trustee Area 2 which includes the City of Pico Rivera.

 Vicky Santana presently works as a manager for the Los Angeles County Probation Department after having served for seven years with Los Angeles County Supervisor Gloria Molina as Senior Justice Deputy, of which five years she also was the supervisor’s Education Deputy.
 During this time, Santana oversaw $4 billion worth of law enforcement-related budgets, and worked directly alongside the supervisor to significantly increase Sheriff’s Deputy patrol levels in unincorporated neighborhoods, like West Whittier, for the first time in 30 years.
 They also joined Sheriff Lee Baca to bring the Graffiti Tracker to Pico Rivera, widely credited for putting a huge dent in the city’s graffiti problem.